-For clothing and fresh food, etc., prices are collected by price collectors who visit the individual shops.
+For clothing etc., prices are collected by price collectors who visit the individual shops.
+Food and beverages are to a large extent covered by the use of scanner data from supermarket chains.
 For the remaining groups of goods and services, prices are mainly obtained from the shops via mailed forms with the information requested.
-In addition, list prices of major grocery chain stores are used.
 Finally, Statistics Denmark obtains information on prices concerning a number of selected goods and services by telephone or via the Internet.